zipurman/oVIRT_Simple_Backup/docs/install_debian.md

     2. Create a new VM in your XEN ENVIRONMENT
         1. name: VMMIGRATE
         2. 4GB ram
-        3. 2GB single disk
+        3. 8GB single disk
         4. MINIMAL INSTALL ONLY
         5. MAKE SURE YOU INSTALL USING "US ENGLISH" FOR LANGUAGE AS SOME SCRIPTING MAY NOT WORK IF USING OTHER LANGUAGES
     3. Once installed do the following as root on the VMMIGRATE VM:
         1. ``sed -i '2,5 s/^/#/' /etc/apt/sources.list`` will rem out the line with the CD ROM
         2. ``apt-get update``
-        3. ``apt-get install pv lzop gzip dialog fsarchiver chroot wget``
+        3. ``apt-get install pv lzop gzip dialog fsarchiver wget nfs-common``
         4. ``sed -i "s/PermitRootLogin without-password/#PermitRootLogin without-password/g" /etc/ssh/sshd_config``
         5. ``echo "PermitRootLogin yes" >> /etc/ssh/sshd_config``
         6. ``echo "UseDNS no" >> /etc/ssh/sshd_config``